- Vishal Sikka makes several false statements about HANA in this interview with Dennis Howlett.

 Well, it turns out that there is a product called SAP Medical Research Insights, which is found at this link.

-It is difficult to determine exactly how popular this is.
+It is difficult to determine precisely how popular this is.
 SAP puts up a good front in some articles about SAP Medical Research Insights, which are covered by either paid placements or by publishing information through publications that the own (details to follow)

 SAP has several universities that appear to be test sites, since 2012 how popular has this medical solution become.
 We do have a way of finding out.